 Sleep apnea is a sleeping disorder in which the person stops breathing properly during the night.
 These breathing interruptions can happen many times during the night.
 In the most severe cases, these interruptions can occur more than 100 times a night!

-Often, the patient isn’t aware of these interruptions and doesn’t fully wake.
+Often, the patient isn’t aware of these interruptions and doesn’t fully wake up.
 But they can disrupt a normal, healthy, deep sleep, leading to fatigue the next day.
 The breathing disruptions also disrupt the flow of oxygen into the body.
 The reduced oxygen can damage the organs, including the brain and the heart.
-This can lead to memory problems, confusion, and eventually heart problems.
+This can lead to memory problems, confusion, and, eventually heart problems.
 That’s why it’s so important to diagnose and treat sleep apnea as soon as possible!